Our Nesting Sea Turtles: June-July 2019

 - Helping turtles that have suffered injuries as a result of bycatch, pollution, and damages from boats, other animals, or natural causes.

-- Regular beach clean ups where we reuse as much garbage that is washed up on the beach and recycle the rest.
+- Regular beach clean ups where we reuse garbage that is washed up on the beach and recycle the rest.

 Community Involvement in Conservation:

-- Provide better jobs with a steady income for people in the community.
+- Provide better jobs with a steady income to people in the community.
 Specifically gold miners and ex poachers.

-- Give English lessons so that community members may take on leading roles in our project for tours, education, and manage overseas volunteers.
+- Provide English lessons to improve the lives of locals and to help community members take on leading roles in our project for tours, education, and manage overseas volunteers.

 - Offer other services or tours, outside of turtle conservation, so that other community organizations may have a substantial income as well from ecotourism.